need4swede/wiki-go/data/documents/plugins/mdm/document.md

 All settings changes are backed up to the server.
 When you sign in on a new device, Neptune restores your full configuration from the backup.
 Themes, layout, playback preferences, and everything else carry over without manual setup.

+That synchronized profile includes native [Library Pins](/library/shortcuts), the iPhone’s ordered Compass Shortcuts, and its Live Activity enabled/type preferences. iOS Home Screen and Lock Screen widget placement, size, and per-widget Page/Section/Pin selection remain system-owned configuration on the individual device; they are not a single Neptune setting for MDM to replace.

 ## Remote Management